intel/libvpl/examples/api1x_core/legacy-decode/README.md

-# `legacy-vpp` Sample
+# `legacy-decode` Sample

-This sample shows how to use the oneAPI Video Processing Library (oneVPL) to perform a simple video processing using 1.x common APIs.
+This sample shows how to use the oneAPI Video Processing Library (oneVPL) 1.35 common API to perform a simple video decode.

 | Optimized for    | Description
 |----------------- | ----------------------------------------